 The Prince William Sound is the premier sea kayaking Alaska destination – its pristine waters are often calm and easy to navigate, and kayakers can easily access stunning glaciers from kayaking routes and trails.

-It has even been listed by sites like GigaRanking as one of the world’s top kayaking destinations.
+It has even been listed by some sites as one of the world’s top kayaking destinations.
 However, kayaking through this pristine wilderness can be physically exhausting and intense, so kayakers should always come prepared to handle the trip ahead.

 These tips will help you get ready for a stunning kayaking journey through Alaska’s Prince William Sound.